marcolata/Dilutions-from-Nanodrop-data/README.md

 # 🧪 Funky.py — Nanodrop Dilution Calculator

-A Python script to process CSV files exported from the **Nanodrop**, clean the data, and automatically calculate dilution parameters for nucleic acid samples.
+A Python script to process CSV files exported from the **Nanodrop**, clean the data, and automatically calculate dilution parameters for nucleic acid and protein samples.

 ---